JanMMeyer/Graph3d/README.md

  * Extensibility of the backend, so that new file adapters can be added with ease.
  * Flexibility of the business layer, so that extensions of the core domain are simple to execute and don't lead to (to much) adaptation pressure outside of the domain.

 The "Assets" folder contains only the Graph3d-Assets.
 Graph3d uses the [crosstales file browser plugin](https://goo.gl/GCmzrU) which needs to be installed separately via the asset-store to build the project in Unity3d.
+The browser plugin is only available for Windows and MacOs, wich limits compilation of Graph3D to those platforms.
 The C# source code hides in Assets/scripts.

 # Installation and Usage